Football clubs & fan engagement: The coming culture shock

 The clash of civilisations

-I’m not a football sociologist, but I’ve been around fan engagement, activism and the business of the game for long enough to take a reasonable punt at what’s going on, and I’m increasingly convinced that a lot of football is in a a combination of a sense of denial as to how things stand, whilst also not really knowing what to do to deal with it.
+I’m not a football sociologist, but I’ve been around fan engagement, activism and the business of the game for long enough to take a reasonable punt at what’s going on, and I’m increasingly convinced that a lot of football is in a combination of a sense of denial as to how things stand, whilst also not really knowing what to do to deal with it.

 That means that when the regulator enters the fray (and we’re all anticipating the Autumn for the new Bill to be introduced by the new Government), it won’t be the case that everything suddenly changes, or the old order collapses like the death of empire.
 I’d wager not.
 But I keep asking myself: is football actually prepared for the impact, or is it just kind of ignoring it and hoping it won’t be so bad?
 The changing structure and culture of engagement that is now asserting itself, plus elements of regulation including statutory consultation that football is not prepared for, will have a big – potentially profound – impact.
 It can’t really fail to.